Sep 01, 2023

-Name server lookup (nslookup) is a command-line tool that lets you find the internet protocol (IP) address or domain name system (DNS) record of a specific hostname.
-This command also allows reverse DNS lookup by inputting the IP addresses of the corresponding domains.
+The name server lookup (nslookup) command-line tool finds the internet protocol (IP) address or domain name system (DNS) record for a specific hostname.
+This command also supports reverse DNS lookups by inputting the IP addresses of the domains to be looked up.

-The nslookup tool is useful for DNS-related tasks, such as server testing or troubleshooting issues.
-To use this tool, type “nslookup” into a command-line interface (CLI) such as the Command Prompt on Windows or Terminal on Linux and macOS.
+The nslookup tool can be used for DNS-related tasks like server testing and troubleshooting.
+Enter “nslookup” into a command-line interface (CLI) such as Command Prompt on Windows or Terminal on Linux and macOS to use this tool.

 What Is nslookup?